 The Fallout of False Humility

 In The Great Divorce, C.S.
 Lewis presents us with a vivid image of the kind of person who remains ever open to endless dialogue about God, yet who cannot accept God for who He says He is.
-We discover this “Episcopalian theologian” as a passenger from hell visiting heaven.
-Heaven, we come to find out, is far too stilted a place for the theologian’s intellectual capacities to run free.
+In Chapter 5, we meet the “Episcopalian theologian,” a passenger from hell visiting heaven.
+Heaven, we come to find out, is for the ghostly theologian far too stagnant a place for one’s intellectual capacities to run free.
 His freedom, however, is a freedom of the damned.
-It is a freedom which requires one to never stand too firm on a biblical doctrine, especially a doctrine like hell, but to always keep his mind open to other possibilities,
+It is a freedom which requires one to never stand too firm on any biblical truth, especially one like the doctrine of hell, but to always keep his mind open to other possibilities,

 Humility Like Christ

 Christians who find the need to engage in endless dialogue over immoral teachings like same-sex marriage, abortion, or transgenderism, or to submit endless research papers attempting to revise uncomfortable doctrines like the doctrine of Hell or espouse more culturally palatable views of the atonement, should consider Lewis’ intuition seriously.
-While we must take every person espousing such falsehoods seriously, we need not feign a false humility to win over their affections.
+While we must take every person espousing such falsehoods seriously, we need not feign a false humility to win over their affections, as if they were really saying anything new.

 We should be careful, therefore, that when we speak of “intellectual humility,” we first mean humility before the authority of the Word of God, and only then humility before the conjectures of men.
 This, after all, was Christ’s humility.
 Richard Niebuhr speaks of Jesus’ humility as not openness to man’s thoughts or desires, but as humility before God,